How To Build A Hedgehog House With ChildrenOctober 7, 2020 • Get Outdoors

 - A big cardboard box or a polystyrene box

 - Something to decorate the house with (paints, colouring pens, crayons)

 Find a nice spot for your hedgehog house.
 It should be at a quiet part of your garden, in the shade, out of direct sunlight and out of the wind.

 Cut an entry way with a knife (about 15 cm2).
 If you want to protect your little friends, create a tunnel using another piece of cardboard and attach it to your entrance to your hedgehog house.
 This way, predators won’t be able to enter and your hedgehogs will be safe in their new home.

 Cut out some air vents so your hibernating little hedgehogs have their own ‘air conditioning system’ while they’re asleep in the hedgehog house.

 Ask your little explorers to decorate the house.
 Hedgehogs are known to like nicely decorated houses!
-This is a great opportunity to use some super autumn nature craft ideas.
 You can use twigs, dry leaves and any autumn finds from your outdoor adventures.